My Plantiful Cooking

 Ingredients needed like green beans, tofu, coconut milk, onion, tempeh, soy sauce, garlic, and other ingredients.

-• Kecap manis - A sweetened soy sauce that is popular in Indonesian cooking.
-You can replace it with 1 tablespoon soy sauce + 1 teaspoon sugar.
+• Kecap manis (Indonesian sweet soy sauce) - A popular Indonesian condiment.
+Can be substituted with 1 tablespoon soy sauce + 1 teaspoon sugar.

 🔪How to make